 We now consider whether or not the welfare consequences justify using monetary policy to target financial stability.
-We first solve for welfare in the baseline model.
-Doing so gives us a model-specific measure of the costs and benefits of monetary policy for financial stability.
+We first solve for welfare in the baseline real model.
 We then incorporate reduced-form utility losses from inflation, reflecting New Keynesian mechanisms not explicitly included in our model.
-This formulation reflects a standard result that welfare losses in a New Keynesian model with Calvo price setting can be represented by flow quadratic utility losses (see Section 4.4 of Galí, 2015).
+This formulation reflects a standard result that welfare losses in a New

+Keynesian model with Calvo price setting can be represented by flow quadratic utility losses (see Section 4.4 of Galí, 2015).
+Our welfare calculations give us a model-specific measure of the costs and benefits of using monetary policy for financial stability.